 The IRS is expected to provide guidance on many issues regarding the SECURE Act.
-Stephen Tackney, of the IRS Office of Associate Chief Counsel (Employee Benefits, Exempt Organizations, and Employment Taxes) has confirmed that regulations addressing required minimum distributions under the SECURE Act "will come out in a lengthy but complete package" but the timing is not imminent.
-"I always say it's in the 'soon' category; that means later than imminent but before eventually."
-The regulations will address not only issues arising under the SECURE Act but will also address "long-standing questions about trusts named as beneficiaries of IRAs."
+Stephen Tackney, of the IRS Office of Associate Chief Counsel (Employee Benefits, Exempt Organizations, and Employment Taxes) in June 2021 confirmed that regulations will address not only issues arising under the SECURE Act but will also address "long-standing questions about trusts named as beneficiaries of IRAs."
 He noted that "[t]he trust and estate bar has asked for lots of flexibility, and the IRS and Treasury hope to accommodate those requests., [but] ... flexibility brings with it very complex rules."
 See Nathan Richman, Proposed SECURE Act Regs Far Along but Not Imminent, TAX NOTES (June 1, 2021).
+Brandon Ford, of the IRS Office of Associate Chief Counsel (Employee Benefits, Exempt Organizations, and Employment Taxes) in September 2021, at the American Bar Association Tax Section meeting, stated that the proposed regulations would be over 100 pages and provide many examples and specificity.
+He stated that the "mammoth document ... is working its way through the clearance process" and that the proposed regulations would be effective starting in 2022 and later calendar years.
+Topics that will be covered include definitional issues (such as who is an eligible designated beneficiary, what the age of majority means, and what constitutes a disability), mechanics of the 10-year rule, and transition rules.
+Stephen Tackney, previously with the IRS Office of Associate Chief Counsel (now with KPMG LLP) worked on the regulations and said the upcoming guidance "will be well over 100 pages, possibly over 200 pages depending on how it works itself out."
+He said the proposed regulations "will answer an awful lot of things with specificity, and you'll be able to feel like you know exactly what you need to do and rely on."
+Caitlin Mullaney, ABA Section of Taxation Meeting: 'Mammoth' Retirement Plan Proposed Regs on the Way, TAX NOTES (Sept.
+27, 2021).
 Hopefully, the IRS will address many of the uncertainties raised in the ACTEC comment letters.
 For example, the IRS may relax restrictions that no longer serve a purpose for accumulation trusts.